-The majority of EMC classes will be held in the University of Oregon's Living Learning Center in Eugene, Oregon.
-Some classes will be held in Lane Community College's LEED certified building (the "building that teaches") in the heart of downtown Eugene.
-Participants will stay in residence units on the University of Oregon campus.
+The majority of EMC classes will be held in Lane Community College's LEED certified building (the "building that teaches") in the heart of downtown Eugene.
+Transportation will be provided to offsite field trips.

-The EMC costs $4,500 which includes, the course and all course materials, room and board, follow up assistance during the project implementation phase of the program, and an equipment lending program.
+The EMC costs $3,750 which includes, the course and all course materials, follow up assistance during the project implementation phase of the program, and an equipment lending program.
 Check with your local utility for scholarship assistance or call NWEEI (541-463-6160) for information.

 Cancellation Policy: If registration is canceled two months prior to the beginning of the 2-week workshop, you will receive a full refund less $200 for handling.
 If cancellation occurs less than two months prior to the 2-week workshop, there is a 50% forfeiture fee.
 Substitutions will be allowed.

 EMC is significantly more valuable than conventional, testing-based certification programs.
 Certification from NWEEI is proof of actual hands-on experience!

 Pre-Workshop Prep, In-residence Workshop, Workplace Project & Certification

 The pre-course assignment is designed to make sure all students are beginning the workshop from the same fundamental knowledge base.
 The assignment requires students to review an actual energy audit report and find intentionally placed errors.
 The purpose is to familiarize students with a formal audit reporting style, calculations used in energy analysis, and typical energy measures.